-Rural B.C. communities have many advantages, assets and opportunities to build on in areas such as tourism development, film production and green energy.
+Rural B.C. communities have many advantages, assets and opportunities to build on in areas such as tourism development, film production and green energy, in addition to traditional resource extraction industries that continue to power the provincial economy.
 British Columbia is emerging as Canada's gateway to the Asia-Pacific.
 Building on this, the development of the northern transportation corridor further opens the door for increased trade with the Asia-Pacific.
 For example, the recent port expansion in Prince Rupert will bring real economic benefits to North Coastal communities.

 The 2010 Olympic and Paralympic Winter Games also present an economic opportunity for many B.C. communities, and not just for those hosting Games events.
-In addition to boosting recognition of B.C. as a prime destination for tourism, immigration and business, the Games also present an opportunity for entrepreneurial communities to showcase their products and services to the world - as well as build long-lasting business contacts.
+In addition to boosting recognition of B.C. as a prime destination for tourism, immigration and business, the Games also present an opportunity for entrepreneurial communities to showcase their products and services to the world - as well as to build long-lasting business contacts.